Right,

 And notice when you are physically or emotionally uncomfortable.

-Would love to hear how you're going to use stop.
+We'd love to hear how you're going to use stock.